jtbx/esv/README.md

         He makes me lie down in green pastures....
 ```

-If the requested passage is over 32 lines long, `esv` will pipe it through a pager
+If the requested passage is over 32 lines long, `esv` will pipe it through
-(default less).
-The pager being used can be changed through the `ESV_PAGER`
+a pager (default less).
+The pager being used can be changed through the
-environment variable or just disabled altogether by passing the -P option.
+`ESV_PAGER` environment variable or just disabled altogether by passing the
+-P option.

-The names of Bible books are not case sensitive, so John, john, JOHN and jOhN
+The names of Bible books are not case sensitive, so John, john, and JOHN
 are all accepted.

 ## Audio

 `esv` supports playing audio passages through the -a option.
-The `mpg123` audio/video player is utilised here and so it is therefore required
+The `mpg123` audio/video player is utilised here and so it required if you
-if you want to use audio mode.
+want to play audio passages.
+If you prefer, you can use a different player
+(such as mpv) by editing config.di.

 Audio usage is the same as normal text usage. `esv -a Matthew 5-7` will play
 an audio passage of Matthew 5-7.